sean89503/Invidious_Cast/README.md

   invidiouscast

 ```
-   make sure you add your CAST_DOMAIN URL example "https://invidiouscast.example.com" this is were you want to host it. .
+   make sure you add your 'CAST_DOMAIN' URL example "https://invidiouscast.example.com" this is were you want to host it. .
+   Map the volumes yo were you can access them. the app could run without you having access but it is easer to trublshout and manahe the channels file without     having to access the container.

+   I use [clouflaried tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) to point to Invidious_Cast

-5. Try it out
+5. Try it out (After a full run)
-got to DOCKER_IP:5898/  << This will show you all the xml files
+got to https://yourdomain.com/  << This will show you all the xml files
-or try DOCKER_IP:5898/opml << this will help you create an opml for importing into your podcast manager
+now try https://yourdomain.com/opml << this will help you create an opml url for importing into your podcast manager

 ## Contributing
 Fork the repository.